NSriram27/azure-pr-mcp/README.md

 }
 ```

+**Note:**
+- If you already have other MCP servers configured, merge the `ali-dev-mcp` and `ado` entries into your existing `servers` section
+- Add the `ado_org` input to your existing `inputs` array if you don't already have it
-**Note:** The `ado` server configuration is included by default for convenience.
+- The `ado` server configuration is included by default for convenience.
 This is the official Azure DevOps MCP server from Microsoft.
-For more information about this server, visit: https://github.com/microsoft/azure-devops-mcp
+For more information, visit: https://github.com/microsoft/azure-devops-mcp

 ## 🛠️ Available Tools and Prompts